 Breastfeeding would not be covered here as this would be covered by sex.
 Other areas covered are adoption of a new born.
 It is not clear about fathers, nor is it clear about same sex parenting.
 For example a mother is covered but what if there is two females in the relationship.
 However if there are two males in the relationship and they adopt then would this be covered?
 These areas are not very clear.

 As you can see The Nine Protective Characteristics of The equality Act is well defined but in my opinion not very clear.
 You can find yourself covered by several groups and and different times in your life.
 The idea of equality is a demonstration of equal treatment and yet to me we are placed in a segregated box.

-I know that it is important to have The Nine Protective Characteristics and this policy laid out but I don’t think it is clear cut.
-I defiantly feel that it is open to individual impression and interpretation.
+We know that it is important to have The Nine Protective Characteristics and this policy laid out but we don’t think it is clear cut.
+We defiantly feel that it is open to individual impression and interpretation.
 In the acts of the law these characteristics are there as a guide to prevent discrimination however it is not as simple as gaining an understanding.
 If you feel that you are being subjected to any form of discrimination then there are websites you can visit but I would advise you gaining some professional assistance.

-I am a white heterosexual disabled male.
-I have been subjected to discrimination in the past in a work place for being male as well as for being white and without surprise for being disabled.
-When this happens it can be hard to deal with and have a very advers effect on your mental health.
-It is important that these incidences are reported and addressed and if you need more advice then please follow the links below to a few websites that may be able to offer you some assistance.
+So for this summary lets take Jamie as an example.
+He is a white heterosexual disabled male.
+He has been subjected to discrimination in the past in a work place for being male as well as for being white and without surprise for being disabled.
+When this happens it can be hard to deal with and have a very adverse effect on your mental health.
+Jamie struggled as he could not find anywhere to turn to.
+However, It is important that these incidences are reported and addressed.
+So if you are experiencing this and need more advice then please follow the links below to a few websites that may be able to offer you some assistance.